The End of an Era

 But sadly, the AppStorm phase of that journey ends here.
 Collis, Envato’s CEO, penned the last AppStorm post today announcing the site’s closure, something I’ve known was coming now for a short while.
 It’s a bittersweet moment — we all wished AppStorm could be more, and want it to live on, and yet I’m excited about my future at Envato where I’ll now be working as the new Software Training Editor at Tuts+.
 And the AppStorm legacy will live on in all of us, as each of us who used to be on the AppStorm team will continue to write about software on our own — expect to see more app reviews on Techinch in the coming weeks and months.

 AppStorm all along stood for high-quality independent software reviews that, in the period when the word “app” entered the common vernacular, made it easy for anyone to see if a new app was what they needed in their toolkit.
 I’m tremendously proud of the work our team did, and will always be proud to say I was the Mac and Web editor at AppStorm.
 And yet, it was still tough.
 Writing full-length, high quality, exhaustive reviews is still hard work, and paying for it with banner ads is tougher since every site is competing for quality sponsors and pageviews.
 Still, I believe the AppStorm team did a great job despite the odds.
-And we had some of the best people on earth on our team.

 That's why it only makes sense to say thank you to the AppStorm editors who took a chance on me when I first started: Josh Johnson, David Appleyard, and Jarel Remick.
 And then, thank you so much to each of my co-editors and managers at AppStorm: James Cull, Kevin Whipps, Rita El Khoury, Joel Falconer, and Joel Bankhead.
 Last but not least, thank you to each of the awesome writers I've been privilaged to work with at AppStorm.
 You guys are awesome, and I'm honored to have worked with each of you.